Zulaa123/MeetQ/README.md

 export const LOGIN_URL = "http://127.0.0.1:8000/accounts/login/";
 // etc.
 ```

-## Contributing

-If you'd like to contribute, please fork the repo, create a branch, and submit a pull request.
-Include useful commit messages and update tests where applicable.

-- `ModuleNotFoundError: No module named 'apt_pkg'` in WSL: install `python3-apt` for the correct Python version or use a system Python matching `python3-apt` package.

-- Git push permission / authentication errors (403): clear cached credentials in Windows Credential Manager or use a GitHub personal access token (PAT) or SSH keys.## Contributing

-If you'd like to contribute, please fork the repo, create a branch, and submit a pull request.
-Include useful commit messages and update tests where applicable.

-## License

-Add your preferred license file if you wish to open-source this project.

-## Contact

-If you need more help getting this running or deploying to Render, open an issue or reach out to the maintainer.

 ---

 Small course project for CSC309.
 See subfolders `backend/` and `frontend/` for more details.